FM FencingMonitor

 Vs Offense and Defense Dynamics

-Biomech Profile is the base report.
-Offense Dynamics and Defense Dynamics show how severe problems affect the athlete’s offensive and defensive profiles.
+Biomech Profile is the base layer.
+Offense Dynamics and Defense Dynamics show how movement patterns appear in offensive or defensive contexts.